Portable Power Station (EcoFlow River 2 Pro Review)

 • It can be charged using multiple other methods, too.

-• I use it to charge phones, laptops, and cameras.
+• I use it to charge phones, an old laptop, and cameras.

 • It can power many other things, too.

-• I first turn off my electronics before I plug them into my EcoFlow, as that makes my portable power station last nearly twice as long before I need to charge it again.
+• I like to turn off my electronics before I plug them into my EcoFlow (to make my EcoFlow last longer before I need to charge it again).